 - Home monitoring can engage patients in their homes between medical visits by helping them effectively manage their conditions.
 Bridges to Care Transitions-Remote Home Monitoring and Chronic Disease Self-Management is an example of a telehealth remote monitoring program that assists patients with behavioral health conditions in their homes.

-- Long-term care services offered through telehealth can bring specialized care to elderly populations who reside in long-term care facilities in rural areas.
+- Long-term care services offered through telehealth can bring specialized care to elderly populations who reside in long-term care facilities.

 - Online therapy and remote counseling link rural residents with urban behavioral health and mental health counseling services.